dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 irb(main):046> describe_value(6.28319)
 => "Double Pi"
 ```
-RSPc expectations perform the same check internally that Ruby's case statement does: they call === on the object you pass in. that object can be anything, including another matcher.
+RSpec expectations perform the same check internally that Ruby's case statement does: they call === on the object you pass in. that object can be anything, including another matcher.

 Passing one matcher into another